BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryThinningImage.md

 Rafael C. Gonzales and Richard E. Woods.
 Digital Image Processing.
 Addison Wesley, 491-494, (1993).

-To do: Make this filter ND.
+To do: Make this filter ND.* MorphologyImageFilter

-\see MorphologyImageFilter

 ## Parameters